Dr Hugh Leslie MD Longevity Medicine

 • Cancer screening status

-Biological age testing should not be dismissed entirely.
-The science is evolving, and some tools may become more clinically useful over time.
-In research, these measures may help assess interventions or understand ageing biology.
+I would not dismiss biological age testing entirely.
+The science is evolving, and some of these tools may become more clinically useful over time.
+In research, they may help assess interventions or understand ageing biology.